 A Parent advisory meeting is held two times per year to provide parents opportunities to be involved in the decision making process of our school programming.
 Opportunities for suggestions, questions and program planning are an integral part of the parent advisory meetings.
-These committee members are also invited to attend regular school improvement team meetings.
+These committee members are also invited to attend quarterly BIT meetings.